Tammy Duckworth: 2016

-On March 30, 2015, Duckworth announced that she would challenge incumbent Republican U.S. Senator Mark Kirk in the 2016 Senate election in Illinois.
+On March 30, 2015, Duckworth announced that she would challenge incumbent Republican U.S. senator Mark Kirk in the 2016 Senate election in Illinois.
 She defeated Andrea Zopp and Napoleon Harris in the March 15, 2016, Democratic primary.

 During a televised debate on October 27, 2016, Duckworth talked about her ancestors' past service in the U.S. military.
 Kirk responded, "I'd forgotten that your parents came all the way from Thailand to serve George Washington."
 This led the Human Rights Campaign to rescind its endorsement of Kirk and switch it to Duckworth, calling Kirk's comment "deeply offensive and racist."

 Duckworth was endorsed by Barack Obama, who actively campaigned for her.

 On November 8, Duckworth defeated Kirk, 55% to 40%.
 She and Kamala Harris, who was also elected in 2016, are the second and third female Asian American senators, after Mazie Hirono, who was elected in 2012.

 2022

 In March 2021, Duckworth announced her candidacy for reelection in 2022.
-On November 8, 2022, she was reelected, defeating Republican nominee Kathy Salvi.
+On November 8, 2022, she was reelected, defeating Republican nominee Kathy Salvi, 57% to 42%.
 The win made Duckworth the first woman reelected to the Senate from Illinois.